Canada losing ground on abuse and harassment reporting in sports: study

 “Which is just crazy, it’s a huge conflict of interest,” Kerr said.

-She recounted a case in her early days with Gymnastics Canada where a coach was making sexually inappropriate comments to athletes.
+She recounted a case in a sport where a coach was making sexually inappropriate comments to athletes.

 “When I brought it forward to the sport organization, they said ‘Well, we’re not going to do anything about this coach, the Olympics are six months away, and he’s got half the Olympic team,'” Kerr said.
 “You can’t have people within the organization dealing with these cases.
 When you think about it, the CEO of any sport organization, their funding is dependent on Sport Canada’s funding, and what is Sport Canada’s funding based on?
 Performance of the athletes and the team.